DavidovQC/Poly_Tikz_Frontend/README.md

 -Currently all components trigger drag and drop, make it so only label is draggable.

+-onDragover should have an orange line above the layer appear

 -Improve UI component design

 -Currently only Rectangle tool uses current utils, update all other layers